SCIInstitute/SCIRun/docs/user_doc/BasicTutorial.md

 ### Create Field

 Create and manipulate a structured mesh type in this exercise.
 Start by creating a lattice volume using **CreateLatVol** module.
 Assign data at nodes using **CalculateFieldData** module.
 Connect CalculateFieldData to CreateLatVol.
-Input the expression $$RESULT = sqrt(X * X + Y * Y + Z * Z)$$ to compute data for each node within the CreateFieldData UI.
+Input the following expression \\( RESULT = sqrt(X * X + Y * Y + Z * Z) \\) to compute data for each node within the CreateFieldData UI.

 <!-- createnewfield -->
 ![Create lattice volume field using CreateLatVol module.](BasicTutorial_figures/create.png)